susray-deloitte/HU-Edge-React/README.md

 - Shows an hourly weather forecast.
 - Displays a 5-day weather forecast.
 - Allows users to toggle between Celsius and Fahrenheit for temperature display.
-- Includes a search bar with city name suggestions as the user types.

 ## Features
 1. **Current Weather**: